4.2. Quotient systems

 Mor((⤓E, πE),(Y,g)) = {gE}

-The congruence of E generated by any equivalence relation R (defined as the smallest congruence which includes R) is the preimage of ≃E/R by R.
+The congruence of E generated by an equivalence relation R is the preimage of ≃E/R by R.

 Condensates of injective systems